 After 25 trial batches, Will finally released his first beers - a Pale, an Amber and a Stout based on beers he'd brewed in the UK - on Anzac Day in 2009.
 He continued with the British theme, producing ESBs, IPAs and a Hedgerow ale that uses berries from the farm, all of which either take their name from nearby landmarks or give a nod to their Tassie heritage, before exploring an interest in barrel-aged, sour and estate grown ales.
 The last of these refers to his mission to develop beers in which every ingredient is grown or sourced on the farm.

-Part of the farm was turned over to growing barley for his beers (which, at time of writing, was still be malted off-site) and, mid-2016, a coolship was installed, while hops have been grown on site for years.
-And, in November 2017, the first of the Estate Ales appeared, each bearing the names of Will and Kalie's three kids, Edward, Oscar and Max.
+Part of the farm was turned over to growing barley for his beers, which they now malt on-site, and, mid-2016, a coolship was installed, while hops have been grown on site for years.
+It means that, in November 2017, the first of the Estate Ales appeared, each bearing the names of Will and Kalie's three kids, Edward, Oscar and Max.

 The Estate Ales arrival coincided with a rebrand and more new beers with a barrel focus too, including a three-year-old wild ale and a barrel and Brett-fermented IPA, and have continued with the installation of a small malthouse on the farm.